-Native app is the one that is directly accessed from a device.
+The native app is the one that is directly accessed from a device.
 These apps are installed through an application store (Google Play, IOS Store).
 Developed specifically for a specific platform, these native apps can take full advantage of the specific device’s features and capabilities.
 They are built for specific platforms and are written in languages that the platform accepts, for example, Swift and Objective-C for iOS apps and Java for native Android apps.
-In today’s day and age not everyone is an expert with code and hence there are provisions for people to work on the UI of the app without indulging in coding.
+In today’s day and age, not everyone is an expert with code and hence there are provisions for people to work on the UI of the app without indulging in coding.
 This ‘No Coding’ philosophy works only on powerful native app publishers.
-To put things into context we shall take examples of Android application software which require no coding and then we shall discuss on how to publish those apps.
-The end result of an application development software is an APK file which is uploaded to the Google Play Store.
+To put things into context we shall take examples of Android application software that require no coding and then we shall discuss how to publish those apps.
+The end result of an application development software is an APK file that is uploaded to the Google Play Store.

 We discussed in one of the articles previously, the software used to develop applications with no coding required.
 This software is widely used by people all around the world and is also specifically recommended by Escale Solutions.

 Some of those native app builders are mentioned below:

 1. Appery.io – Appery.io has a great visual editor that has a drag and drop components making it easy to build the UI of an app without any coding knowledge.
 It generates code in the background when the user is making changes to the app.
 In the end, it generates an APK which can be used to upload to Google Play Store.

 2. Appy Pie – Appy Pie acts as a great tool for beginners as it focussed on usability.
 If you want to build a mobile app, you will have to do so from scratch, rather than inputting a URL and importing content from your website.

 Other application development software includes TheAppBuilder, GoodBarber, and BiznessApps.
 Now let’s assume we have the APK file which we intend to publish and make it available to the general public.
 What next?